solworktech/md2pdf/README.md

 ## Auto Generation of Table of Contents

-`md2pdf` can automatically generate a TOC (where each item corresponds to a header in the doc) and include it in the first page.
+`md2pdf` can automatically generate a TOC where each item corresponds to a header in the doc and include it in the first page.
-These can then be clicked to navigate to the relevant section.
+TOC items can then be clicked to navigate to the relevant section (similar to HTML `<a>` anchors).

-To make use of this feature, simple pass `--generate-toc` as an argument.
+To make use of this feature, simply pass `--generate-toc` as an argument.

 ## Quick start